leomachadorocha/PrintEnv/README-LEO.md

-This application returns the current environment variables as JSON data, but if a specific environment variable READ_FROM_FILE is setted, it returns the contents of a text file.
+This simple Node.js application returns all of the available environment variables as JSON data, but if a specific environment variable READ_FROM_FILE is setted, it returns the contents of a local text file.

 # Create the Project #

 1. Create an empty project.